dbvisel/raspberrypidemo/README.md

  * *lights.py* contains basic code for turning on and off five LEDs and a buzzer.
  * *ledmatrix.py* contains basic code for using an LED matrix.
 This only works in Python 2.
+ * *ledmatrix4.py* contains basic code for using an array of 4 LED matrices.
+This only works in Python 2.